-Positioning statement Core Activities 2023/2024 Additional activities GTA grain Trading Standards will reflect customer needs as well as supply-chain and production sector capabilities and are the benchmark for the Australian grain industry.
+Positioning statement Core Activities 2024/2025 Additional activities GTA grain Trading Standards will reflect customer needs as well as supply-chain and production sector capabilities and are the benchmark for the Australian grain industry.
 They provide confidence to consumers and processors of Australian grain.
-Where advantageous to the Australian grain industry, Standards and reference methods will be harmonised with international standards.
+Where advantageous to the Australian grain industry, Trading Standards and any reference methods will be harmonised with international standards.
 Develop, review and publish on a yearly basis: Wheat, coarse grain and pulse Trading Standards Reference methods for wheat, coarse grain and pulses.
-Commodity Vendor Declarations (as required) Visual Recognition Standards Guide (as required) Publish: Oilseed trading standards developed by the Australian Oilseeds Federation Birdseed Standards developed by Queensland Agricultural Merchants Other Standards as produced by relevant industry stakeholders.
-Via the Food Safety & Biosecurity Subcommittee, provide industry guidance to: CODEX Australia, Food Standards Australia New Zealand and the Australian Pesticides & Veterinary Medicines Authority on issues relating to grain quality, food safety and quarantine.
-Technology: Work collaboratively with industry to progress development of automated visual grain quality assessments Stakeholders: Continue engagement with stakeholders to ensure Trading Standards encompass the needs and capabilities of the production, supply chain, consumption and regulatory sectors.
+Commodity Vendor Declarations (as required) Visual Recognition Standards Guide Publish: Oilseed trading standards developed by the Australian Oilseeds Federation Birdseed Standards developed by Queensland Agricultural Merchants Other Standards as produced by relevant industry stakeholders.
+Via the Trading Standards Sub-Committees, provide industry guidance to: Food Safety &amp; Biosecurity: CODEX Australia, Food Standards Australia New Zealand and the Australian Pesticides &amp; Veterinary Medicines Authority on issues relating to grain quality, food safety and quarantine.
+Technology: Work collaboratively with industry to progress the development of digital imagery grain quality assessment.
+Stakeholders: Continue engagement with stakeholders to ensure Trading Standards encompass the needs and capabilities of the production, supply chain, consumption and regulatory sectors.
 Work with industry groups and other stakeholders communicate the critical roles that Trading Standards and variety classification play in the quality of Australian grain.
-Work with industry groups to ensure all grain, oilseeds and pulse Standards are aligned where feasible Continue to work with industry on development and adoption of new testing technology.
-Engagement with Government on Standards related matters via membership of the National Measurement Institute (NMI) Grain Quality Advisory Committee and provide submissions on NMI matters where required Engage with industry to develop an industry wide collaborative model for ring testing of standards and defective grain quality parameters Engage with industry to develop a model for review of all new testing technology, maintenance of existing technology and calibrations Support applications suitable for Smart Devices, such as: GTA publications: Seed Impurities of Grain Identification Guide Visual Recognition Standards Guide Trading Standards
+Work with industry groups to ensure all grain, oilseeds and pulse Standards are aligned where feasible Continue to work with industry and Government on development and adoption of new testing technology.
+Engagement with Government on Trading Standards related matters via membership of the National Measurement Institute (NMI) Grain Quality Advisory Committee and provide submissions on NMI matters where required Engage with industry to develop an industry wide collaborative model for ring testing of Trading Standards and defective grain quality parameters Engage with industry to develop a model for review of all new testing technology, maintenance of existing technology and calibrations Progress the development of a Grain Storage Asset Management Standard and a supporting assurance scheme.
+Support applications suitable for Smart Devices, such as: GTA publications: Seed Impurities of Grain Identification Guide Visual Recognition Standards Guide Trading Standards